 Preschoolers have frequent off-site activities, exploring our neighbourhood and city.
 Regular bus and ferry rides, visits to the library, parks, playgrounds, splashpads, community gardens and museums are a core part of our programming in the Preschool room.
 Preschoolers gain confidence in navigating the city and are exposed to a wide range of activities and settings.

-In addition to our two onsite playspaces, we regularly take advantage of the many public recreation and cultural amenities in the area.
+At a Tiny Lab we play outside - in the sun, rain, snow and everything in between.
+We have two outdoor play areas filled with natural materials and designed for loose parts play.
+In addition to our two onsite play spaces, we regularly take advantage of the many public recreation and cultural amenities in the area.

 Our Preschoolers are off-site often, both on walks to various sites in the community (North End Library, Hope Blooms Park, George Dixon Playground and Splashpad, the Halifax Common, the Citadel) and by bus and ferry to explore the city.

 Our Toddlers are also often out in the community on a smaller scale -community walks to Hope Blooms Garden, weekly Library visits, bus rides for our Senior Toddlers and exploring Point Pleasant Park.